 How to treat breast engorgement

 The fastest, easiest way to address breast engorgement is to regularly breastfeed your baby, which prevents milk from accumulating in your breasts.
 Regular feeding not only keeps your newborn happy and full, it also helps your breasts "learn" how much milk to produce.
-During the day, your newborn should eat every two to three hours; overnight, go no longer than four hours without a feed.
+During the day, your newborn should eat every two to three hours; overnight, go no longer than four hours without a feed3.
 As your body aligns with your baby's eating patterns, you should experience less engorgement.

 Can breast engorgement happen even if I'm not breastfeeding?

 The answer is yes.
 If you are not breastfeeding your baby, you may still experience breast engorgement, since your body's hormones are primed to make milk.
 You may wonder if you should pump to relieve engorgement, but that will only prompt your body to make more milk.
-Instead, avoid expressing any milk; within a week or so, your breasts will stop being engorged.
+Instead, avoid expressing any milk; within a week or so, your breasts will stop being engorged4.

 Do home remedies work for breast engorgement?